OutwalkStudios/firefly/packages/firefly/README.md

 ## Error Handling

-Firefly has built-in error handling, you can throw an error from anywhere in the lifecycle and it will automatically catch it and by default respond with a 500 status code.
+Firefly has built-in error handling, you can throw an error from anywhere in the lifecycle and it will automatically catch it and respond with a 500 status code by default.
 Optionally you can use our provided error objects for throwing specific errors.
 Error objects are provided for all 4xx and 5xx status codes, and you can use `HttpError` to specify your own status code.

-In this example we update the service created in [Building Services](#building-services) to throw a 404 error when a task is not found.
+In this example we update the service created in the [Building Services](#building-services) section to throw a 404 error when a task is not found.

 **Example:**
 ```js